 You can also use icons or photography to make your content make more of an impression.
 Consider adding interactive blocks using hover effects to encourage visitors to keep exploring with visual cues.

 White space will improve your website functionality, too.
 Instead of feeling unsure about where to click, you can lead visitors down your page.
 Then, you can direct them straight toward your call-to-action (CTA), allowing you to turn that visitor into a lead.
 Getting more clicks can become addictive when you start focusing on goals as a conversion metric.

 By 2021, mobile e-commerce will account for 54% of online sales.
 If your website isn’t responsive, you could end up losing a lot of traffic and customers.

 As you make these basic website layout changes, make sure your site is optimized for mobile devices.

 Mobile optimization is essential if you want to attract more leads.
 After all, Google now uses mobile-first indexing to determine page rankings.
 By achieving a higher ranking on Google, you can appear in front of more potential customers.

-Try prioritizing mobile-optimization as you design your site.
+Try prioritizing mobile optimization as you design your site.
 Consider your website functionality for smaller devices.
 Instead of removing functionality for mobile devices, using a mobile-first mindset will help you save time.

 You can use Google Analytics and heatmaps to determine where mobile users spend the majority of their time on a page.
 Compare the analytics between mobile and desktop devices.
-Then, explore how people scroll and tap throughout the page.
+Then, explore ideas on how people scroll and tap throughout the page.

 - Which sections take up more space on mobile devices?